Mengzi station

 Mengzi Station is a metro station at Chengdu, Sichuan, China.
 It opened on December 18, 2020 with the opening of Chengdu Metro Line 6.

-Station Summary
+Station Overview

-Mengzi station is located at the intersection of Pidu District, Chengdu (formerly Pixian County) Tianjian Road and West District Avenue, so the station is located in the former Lemonzi Village (now Lemonzi Village Community) and got this name.
+Mengzi station is located at the intersection of Pidu District, Chengdu (formerly Pixian County) Tianjian Road and West District Avenue, so the station is located in the former Mengzi Village (now Mengzi Village Community) and got this name.
 It was officially put into service on December 18, 2020.